Nexdata-AI/70846-Images-Human-Face-Segmentation-Data/README.md

 ## Annotation content
 segmentation annotation of human face, the five sense organs, body and appendages
 ## Accuracy
-the mask edge location errors in x and y directions are less than 3 pixels, which is considered as a
+the mask edge location errors in x and y directions are less than 3 pixels, which is considered as a qualified annotation; the annotation part (id) is regarded as the unit, the accuracy rate of segmentation annotation shall be more than 97%
 # Licensing Information
 Commercial License